-Over the years, I’ve copied and developed a set of practices that I’ve started calling “demo-driven development”.
+Over the years, I’ve developed a set of practices that I’ve started calling “demo-driven development”.
 I believe it incentivizes the right things to both improve your planning, and take into account the chaos and change in product development.

 You use this as a lightweight and flexible structure for planning the team’s work.
-You use these to drive meetings that encourage more active tweaking and improvement of the project.
+These then drive meetings that encourage more active tweaking and improvement of the project.

 So how do you go about implementing demo-driven development?
-And what is involved with this practice?

 The first thing to do, if you haven’t done it already, is to introduce weekly or biweekly demos (I’ll use weekly during this post, but you can substitute biweekly if that makes more sense for you).
 You can structure them many different ways, but to start with: